 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: My child is overweight (The Basics)
+Patient education: My child is overweight (The Basics)

-Patient information: Idiopathic intracranial hypertension (pseudotumor cerebri) (The Basics)
+Patient education: Idiopathic intracranial hypertension (pseudotumor cerebri) (The Basics)

-Patient information: Health risks of obesity (The Basics)
+Patient education: Health risks of obesity (The Basics)